Symplectic monodromy, quasi-homogeneous polynomials and spectral flow: Spectral flow and Maslov index

 \end{Def} From the properties of $\hat \kappa$ and of the winding number one concludes immediately: \begin{prop} The spectral flow ${\rm SF}$ is path additive and homotopy invariant in the following sense: let $f_1,f_2:[0,1]\to\mathcal{CF}^{\rm sa}$ be continuous paths and let

 be a homotopy such that $H(0,t)=f_1(t), H(1,t)=f_2(t)$ and such that ${\rm dim \ ker} H(s,0),$ ${\rm dim \ ker} H(s,1)$ are independent of $s$.
 Then ${\rm SF}(f_1)={\rm SF}(f_2)$.
-In particular, ${\rm SF}$ is invariant under homotopies leaving the endpoints fixed. \end{prop} To apply the above construction of spectral flow to the special case of boundary value problems for Dirac operators, we need the following Theorem, again taken from \cite{bolephi}. \begin{theorem} For fixed $D$ the mapping
+In particular, ${\rm SF}$ is invariant under homotopies leaving the endpoints fixed. \end{prop} To apply the above construction of spectral flow to the special case of boundary value problems for Dirac operators $D$ on a Riemannian manifold $(X,g)$ with non-empty boundary $\partial X$, we need the following Theorem, again taken from \cite{bolephi}.
+We assume that $D$ is of the form $D=\gamma(\frac{\partial}{\partial x}+A)$ on a metric collar of $\partial X$ (cf. (7)-(8) of Section 2.1 in \cite{klein2}, (\ref{collar}) below), $D_P$ is the self-adjoint Fredholm extension of $D$ associated to $P \in {\rm Gr}(A)$, ${\rm Gr}(A)$ the self-adjoint Fredholm Grassmannian (Definition 2.2 and Theorem 2.3 and the discussion above these in \cite{klein2}): \begin{theorem} For fixed $D$ the mapping

-is continuous from the operator norm to the gap metric. \end{theorem} Thus continous paths of suitable boundary conditions for $D$ lead to a well-defined spectral flow; one can extend these arguments to the case where $D_s$ itself varies by some parameter $s$, since we will not need this case in the following we refer to \cite{bolephi}.\\ To introduce the {\it Maslov index} on pairs of paths in ${\rm Gr}(A)$, we follow essentially Lesch and Kirk \cite{lesch}.
-Let $H=L^2(E|_{\partial X})$ and denote
+is continuous from the operator norm to the gap metric. \end{theorem} Thus continuous paths of suitable boundary conditions for $D$ lead to a well-defined spectral flow; one can extend these arguments to the case where $D_s$ itself varies by some parameter $s$, since we will not need this case in the following we refer to \cite{bolephi}.\\ Let in the following $(H, <\ ,\ >, \gamma)$ be a Hermitian symplectic Hilbert space, that is $(H, <\ ,\ >)$ is a separable Hilbert space, $\gamma:H\rightarrow H$ is an isomorphism that satisfies $\gamma^2=-Id_H, \gamma^*=-\gamma$ and the $\pm i$-eigenspaces $\mathcal{E}_{\pm i}$ of $\gamma$ have the same dimension (infinite if $H$ is infinite, compare Definition 2.8 of \cite{lesch}).
+To introduce the {\it Maslov index} on pairs of paths in ${\rm Gr}(A)$, we follow essentially Lesch and Kirk \cite{lesch}, Section 6.
+Let $H=L^2(E|_{\partial X})$ and denote (compare Definition 2.2 in \cite{klein2})